 TIP: This isn’t the most exciting neighbourhood, but it’s quite lovely to walk around the residential area and check out the amazing houses.

 This was a bit confusing to visit because I was told it wasn’t a sit-down restaurant despite the fact that… well, it sure looked like one.
 It’s totally worth a visit to grab a takeaway because they have really delicious food – the supa de cocos was incredible!
 They also have a big selection of tiny little raw vegan cake bites which are super cute.
 This is on the pricier end of things for what it is, but it’s really good.

 TIP: Since there isn’t much around and they offer delivery, I’d recommend doing that.

 A little hidden gem in a quiet neighbourhood, Rawmazing is literally hidden.
 It’s really hard to find!
 Once you find it though, it’s a quiet spot to munch on quality raw vegan dishes such as pizza, wraps, sushi and desserts.
 The raw vegan set lunch menu is the best option if you want to sample some of their great dishes.

 TIP: This is right next to the Piata Victoriei underground station, so totally use public transport for this one.
 It’s an interesting perspective on the city (some platforms are just a few cm’s wide!)

-Arome is one of the newer uber hip and cool restaurants in town.
+Arome is one of the newer uber-hip and cool vegan food Bucharest finds.
 They offer a fully vegetarian menu with several vegan options.
 The sweet potato soup and the avocado sandwich are fab and the coffee is delicious.
 A beautiful space where you’ll to linger forever.